IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 Congratulation, now your Flightassist application should be running on `http://<your_node_ip>:30080`.
 You can go to [How to Use Flightassist](#how-to-use-flightassist) and start testing your application.

+## Take away points
+Kubernetes is a powerful orchestration tool.
+In this example we get a taste of the logical concept of cluster, creating a deployment and service binding.
+It also has the container networking features built in.
+However, as a developer, you need to deal with container image and repositories.

 # 6. Deploy Flightassist microservices on Istio